Selecting A Cartridge

 .338(.338 Lapua Mag, .338 Win Mag, .338 Federal)

-At A Glace: Excellent long range performance from large case magnums like the .338 Laupa are the ultimate in long range hunting.
-Such rifles are typically heavy and expensive however.
+At A Glace: Excellent performance from large case magnums like the .338 Laupa are the ultimate in long range hunting.
 Smaller cases such as the .338 Federal are extremely efficient, high knockdown killers within hunting ranges.

 Suggested For: Long range hunting applications, short and intermediate range hunting applications requiring fast knockdown, such as small pieces of private property, or dangerous game.